mrakgr/Trading-Journal/journal_2025.md

 I admit, I am tempted to buy this, but I don't want to spend money at this time.

 Sigh, I would have bought this instantly had I not already decided to finish that poker bot.
-I don't buy it that the bonus won't be there in the future.
-I'll just go to the webinar again and get the bonus again.
+I don't believe it that the bonus won't be there in the future.
+I'll just go to the webinar again and get the bonus again in the future.

 10:20pm.
 Enough for today.
 I won't take the offer as that 2k might be better spent on other things.